Voodoo Lab Tremolo

 Yes, another cheapo Chinese knock-off 🙂 As mentioned in the distortion section, I got to try out a bunch of the Mooer pedals, and found them to be quite uneven.
 Some were awful, others just fine while a few were spectacular.
 This was one of the latter group, so it stayed.
 The Trelicopter is often referenced as a copy of the Demeter Tremulator, and it sure sounds like it.
 It has that syrupy, swampy ”vintage amp tremolo” feel to it, that few pedals can replicate.
 The ”bias” control (internal trimpot on the Demeter pedal) is subtle, and the pedal never strays from its basic sound.
 So if you’re looking for modern square-wave tremolo effects, this one might not be for you.
 But if you’re into Ry Cooder and that type of tremolo, it’s just right.
 The only thing that would beat it would be a Demeter Tremulator…

-The Trelicopter comes with a bunch of different opinions with regards to its level – some say it has a definite volume drop when engaged, while others claim it has a quite large volume boost.
+The Trelicopter comes with a bunch of different opinions with regards to its output level – some say it has a definite volume drop when engaged, while others claim it has a quite large volume boost.
 I found it to be just about perfect with the tremolo set to ”normal” settings (not too fast, not too deep).
 Of course, since tremolo in itself is an effect that spends part of the time lowering the volume, you have to compensate for that somehow.
-I’d preferred if the pedal would’ve had a volume control, but they instead opted for trying to find a fixed balance.
+I would have preferred if the pedal had a volume control, but they instead opted for trying to find a fixed balance.
 This means you’ll get a volume boost when the intensity is set low, and a volume drop with it set really high (especially if the speed is also turned up).
-To me, the level was just a tad too high, so I went back to the Voodoo Lab Tremolo.
+At the settings I ended up with, the level was just a tad too high, so I went back to the Voodoo Lab Tremolo.
 When/if I get the time, I might look into making the output level adjustable on this one, although even fitting a trimpot – let alone a real pot – will be a challenge!